Importance of early screening – Elisabeth’s lung cancer story

 I saw the consultant on New Year’s Eve, and she thought it was a Lepidic slow growing adenocarcinoma.

-I had a very long wait for my surgery due to the NHS waiting lists.
-I wish it had been done sooner
+I had a long wait for my surgery because of NHS waiting lists.

-I needed a lobectomy to remove it, but she was sure that was all the treatment I needed.
-I was still very anxious as until the nodule was removed and a histology was completed.
+I needed a lobectomy to remove the nodule.
+The surgeon was confident that was all the treatment I needed.
+I still felt anxious until they removed the nodule and completed the histology.

 I had my surgery on 23rd March.
-The first few days were tough as I was exhausted and weak after the operation, but my friends were amazing, they visited a lot, and my husband kept me well-fed.
+The first few days were tough.
+I felt exhausted and weak, but my friends visited often and my husband kept me well-fed.

-After two weeks they confirmed it was a nonaggressive cancer and they discharged me with no further treatment needed.
-I am hugely relieved.
+After two weeks, they confirmed it was a non-aggressive cancer.
+They discharged me with no further treatment needed.
+I felt hugely relieved.

 It’s now been a month since surgery and I’m doing well.
 I’ve been discharged with no further treatment and have returned to walking.